 So Will You Feel Anything From CBD Oil?

-We’ve explained that CBD will not have any intoxicating effects like THC, but that doesn’t mean that CBD does not have any psychoactive effects at all.
-Many users report feeling something, but not tipsy or disoriented, like when consuming alcohol or marijuana.
-Also, what you feel will depend on the individual and why you are consuming CBD oil in the first place.
+As we’ve explained above, CBD will not have any intoxicating effects like THC, but that doesn’t mean that CBD does not have any psychoactive effects at all.
+Many users report feeling something, but not tipsy or disoriented like when consuming alcohol or marijuana.

 We like to use the analogy of caffeine.
 Some people are just more sensitive to caffeine than others.
 While one person can drink multiple cups of coffee throughout the day and be fine, others may drink one cup and feel jittery and be up all night!